ThePrez/ServiceCommander-IBMi/README.md

     - IBM i 7.2: Group PTF SF99702 Level 23
     - IBM i 7.1 (and earlier): not supported

-# Basic usage
+# Configuring Services

+## Through YAML configuration files
-This tool currently requires you to define any services of interest in `.yaml` files.
+This tool allows you to define any services of interest in `.yaml` files.
 These files can be stored in any of the following locations:
 - A global directory (/QOpenSys/etc/sc/services)
 - A user-specific directory($HOME/.sc/services)
 - If defined, whatever the value of the `services.dir` system property is.
-The file name must be in the format of `service_name.yaml`, where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
-The service name must consist of only lowercase letters, hyphens, and underscores.
+The file name must be in the format of `service_name.yaml` (or `service_name.yml`), where "service_name" is the "simple name" of the service as to be used with this tool's CLI.
+The service name must consist of only lowercase letters, numbers, hyphens, and underscores.

+## Ad hoc service definition
+Ad hoc services can be specified on the sc command line in the format `job:jobname` or `port:portname`.
+In these instances, the operations will be performed on the specified jobs.
+This is determined by looking for jobs matching the given job name or listening on the given port.
+The job name can be specified either in `jobname` or `subsystem/jobname` format.

+# Basic usage

 Usage of the command is summarized as:
 ```
-Usage: sc  [options] <operation> <service or group:group_name>
+Usage: sc  [options] <operation> <service(s)>

     Valid options include:
         -v: verbose mode